Korean reunification

-Prior to World War I and Japan's annexation of Korea (1910–1945), all of Korea had been unified as a single state for centuries, known previously as the Goryeo and Joseon dynasties, and the penultimate state, the Korean Empire.
+Prior to the First World War and Korea under Japanese rule (1910–1945), all of Korea had been unified as a single state for over a millennium, notably under the Goryeo and Joseon dynasties (the latter of which was declared the Korean Empire in 1897).
 After the end of World War II in 1945 and during the beginning of the Cold War, Korea had a unified government, the People's Republic of Korea.
 However, this would be brief and serve as the last government, as Korea was divided into two countries along the 38th parallel (now the Korean Demilitarized Zone) in 1948.
-The Democratic People's Republic of Korea was administered by the Workers' Party of Korea in a coalition government in the years immediately following the war, with South Korea being occupied by the United States.
-In 1950, the Democratic People's Republic of Korea invaded the South after the South engaged in mass arrests of suspected Democratic People's Republic of Korea sympathizers, beginning the Korean War, which ended in stalemate in 1953.
+After World War II, North Korea was occupied by the Soviet Union, and later administered by the Workers' Party of Korea under Kim Il Sung.
+South Korea was occupied by the United States, later becoming independent under dictator Syngman Rhee.
+Both governments of the two new Korean states claimed to be the sole legitimate government of all of Korea.
+The Korean War, which began in June 1950, ended in a stalemate in July 1953.

 Even after the end of the Korean War, reunification proved a challenge as the two countries increasingly diverged at a steady pace.
-However, in the late 2010s, relations between North and South Korea warmed somewhat, beginning with the Democratic People's Republic of Korea's participation at the 2018 Winter Olympics in Pyeongchang County, Gangwon Province, South Korea.
-In 2019, South Korean president Moon Jae-in proposed reunification of the Korean peninsula by 2045.
+The relations between North and South Korea warmed somewhat in early 2000s and again in late 2010s when South Korea pursued the Sunshine Policy of greater engagement with the North, though relations have subsequently deteriorated.
+Further deterioration has also been seen in 2024, with Kim Jong Un officially "ruling out unification" with South Korea, and subsequently demolishing the Arch of Reunification in Pyongyang.
+In the recent decades, public support for reunification in South Korea has dropped, especially among the younger generation.